sarabbafrani/gfw_resist_tcp_proxy/README.md

 # how important is it?
 - it bypass ip blockage, so it bypass principal core of filtering
-- it change the paradigm of anti-censorship from "hiding traffic" / "escaping from blockage" to "drilling whatever blocked"
+- it change the paradigm of anti-censorship from "hiding traffic" / "escaping blockage" to "drilling whatever blocked"
 - what more can a censorman do after detecting a VPN, beside blocking ip?
 - similar to [fragment that bypass SNI](https://github.com/GFW-knocker/gfw_resist_tls_proxy) , it operate at the lower network layer
 - no matter which protocol used at upper level, it can drill everything, even blocked port